D-security/D-Security-Lab/README.md

-# Exploiting vsFTPd 2.3.4 Vulnerability (Metasploitable Lab)
+# End-to-End SOC Simulation: Attack, Detection & Response (pfSense + Splunk)

 ## 🧠 Overview
-This project demonstrates a full end-to-end exploitation of a vulnerable FTP service (vsFTPd 2.3.4) on the Metasploitable virtual machine using Kali Linux and Metasploit.
+This project simulates a real-world cyber attack against a vulnerable server, followed by detection and response using SIEM and firewall controls.

+The goal was to identify how an attacker gains access, how the attack appears in logs, and how security controls can prevent it.

 The objective was to identify a vulnerable service, exploit it using a known backdoor, and gain root-level access.